Interview By Ella Rue

 A: I would say most recently, say in the last ten years there has been an interest in the design community to participate in pro bono, socially engaged work.
 Certainly much more so than when I entered the (design) field, when the idea was being a “professional” and being a professional meant you asked no questions about the meaning of your work, you just did the job.
 I think more recently everyone has become more cognizant to the fact that we are all related to the others in our community, and I think that idea is a growing idea in the design community.

-Above: What Happens in Darfur Happens to Us.
+Above left: What Happens in Darfur Happens to Us.
 Designed by Milton Glaser, this poster was produced for the International Rescue Committee, to raise funds and bring awareness to the terrible situation in Darfur.
-Also: We Are All African.
+Above center: We Are All African.
 This poster was produced for the School of Visual Arts to help improve conditions in Africa and fight world poverty (visit one.org).
 Both posters (and many more) are available at miltonglaser.com.

 Q: Do you think that is relative to the political climate?